Understanding the Tax Implications of Investing in US Stocks from India

 How Capital Gains are taxed on US Stocks

-A capital gain arises when you sell a US stock at a profit.
-Unlike many other countries, the US does not impose a capital gains tax on non-resident individuals.
-However, as an Indian resident, you must comply with Indian tax laws.
+If the country of residence is India, an investor is liable to pay tax on US stocks in India as per the prevalent tax treatments.
+The capital gain arises when you sell a US stock at a profit.
+Unlike many other countries, the US does not levy capital gains tax on non-residents.
+However, Indian investors must comply with Indian tax laws regarding capital gains on foreign shares.

 The tax implications depend on how long you’ve held the stock:

-• Long-Term Capital Gains (LTCG): If you hold the stock for more than 24 months, the profit is considered LTCG and is taxed at a flat rate of 12.5% plus applicable surcharge and cess.
-Prior to Budget 2024, investors had to pay 20% tax on long term capital gains, however they were allowed to claim indexation benefit.
+• Long-Term Capital Gains (LTCG): If you hold the stock for more than 24 months, the profit is considered LTCG, and the capital gains on foreign shares are taxed at a flat rate of 12.5% plus applicable surcharge and cess.
+Prior to Budget 2024, investors had to pay a 20% tax on long-term capital gains, however, they were allowed to claim indexation benefits.

-Indexation is a method to adjust the purchase price of an asset, such as stocks, bonds, or real estate, to account for inflation.
+Indexation is a method to adjust the purchase price of an asset, such as stocks, bonds, or real estate, to account for inflation which essentially helps in realizing the real value of returns earned by the investor.
 As of 2024, the government has removed the Indexation benefit but reduced the overall tax rate.

-• Short-Term Capital Gains (STCG): If you hold the stock for 24 months or less, the profit is considered STCG and is added to your total income, taxed at your applicable income tax slab rate.
+• Short-Term Capital Gains (STCG): If you hold the stock for 24 months or less and realize a profit on the same then the tax on share market income in such cases is classified as STCG and is added to your total income, taxed at your applicable income tax slab rate.
+This means that if your income for a financial year falls under a 20% tax slab, then short-term capital gains will be calculated as 20%

 Budget 2024 introduced significant changes to capital gains tax.
 The government reduced the long-term capital gains (LTCG) tax rate from 20% to 12.5%, keeping it similar to the taxation on Indian equities.
-Even though the government has removed the indexation benefits, the 37.5% reduction in tax would benefit the investors and would boost Indian participation in global markets.
+Even though the government has removed the indexation benefits, this 37.5% tax reduction is expected to benefit investors and encourage increased Indian participation in global markets.
 By aligning LTCG tax rates for both domestic and foreign stocks.
-This uniform tax treatment is expected to encourage more Indian investors to explore foreign investment opportunities.
+This uniform tax treatment is expected to encourage more Indian investors to explore foreign investment opportunities by simplifying the tax treatment on long-term gains, making foreign investments more accessible to Indian investors.

 How Dividends are taxed on US Stocks